Karl R. Free: Early years

-(As a counterpoint, in 1991 some of Free’s circus paintings were included in a show called Under the Big Top at the Heckscher Museum on Long Island; a New York Times critic described them as “stiff, crowded compositions [that] fail to communicate the verve of the three-ring extravaganza.”)
+(As a counterpoint, in 1991 some of Free's circus paintings were included in a show called Under the Big Top at the Heckscher Museum on Long Island; a critic from The New York Times described them as "stiff, crowded compositions [that] fail to communicate the verve of the three-ring extravaganza.")

 Free was included in a show at the Gladys Roosevelt Dick Gallery in summer 1929.
-Five “mounted watercolors” by Free, $60 each, were included in the Whitney’s 1929 Christmas sale.
+Five "mounted watercolors" by Free, $60 each, were included in the Whitney's 1929 Christmas sale.

 Whitney Museum assistant curator

 Free was hired in 1930 as an assistant or associate curator, responsible for prints, at the newly founded Whitney Museum of American Art.
 (Avis Berman, who wrote the major biography of Whitney founding director Juliana Force, says he was responsible for watercolors.)
 The other founding curators were Hermon More, Lloyd Goodrich, and Edmund Archer.
 At the time of the founding, Free and Goodrich were both noted as students at the National Academy of Design.
-Archer, More, and Free “lived in studios on the premises,” as did Beauford Delaney, who was hired as a museum guard, “with free studio and living space in the basement.”
+Archer, More, and Free "lived in studios on the premises," as did Beauford Delaney, who was hired as a museum guard, "with free studio and living space in the basement."

 A cast-aluminum "white metal" eagle designed by Free, once prominently displayed above the front door of Whitney Museum's original Eighth Street location, was uncovered in 2015.
-It had been installed in approximately 1931 when the architects gave the building a “coating of salmon-colored stucco and a modernistic entranceway [of] severe white marble columns [that] support a giant entablature, itself topped by an eagle.”
-The eagle has been described as a “guardian figure…crouched protectively over the door.”
-The eagle was later adapted for the museum’s stationery.
+It had been installed in approximately 1931 when the architects gave the building a "coating of salmon-colored stucco and a modernistic entranceway [of] severe white marble columns [that] support a giant entablature, itself topped by an eagle."
+The eagle has been described as a "guardian figure...crouched protectively over the door."
+The eagle was later adapted for the museum's stationery.
 Free's 1931 design was later "sculpted by Lewis Iselin on a 1954 commission and cast by Roman Bronze Works."
 (The Whitney moved around Manhattan over the years; this bronze eagle was eventually relocated to Washington, D.C., thanks in part to efforts of First Lady Jacqueline Kennedy.)

 Bruce Buttfield primarily designed the interiors of the original Whitney building, but Free was one of four artists said to have contributed additional "decorative detail" of the space.

 Free contributed two essays to the catalog for the Whitney's first themed exhibition in 1932, "Provincial Paintings of the 19th Century, Audubon Prints, Colored Lithographs, and Thomas Nast Cartoons from the Permanent Collection," one articulating the artistic merits of scientific illustration represented by Audubon's work, and one on the history of lithography, a low-cost printing process that made art more readily accessible to the masses.

 Online passenger manifests and library catalog entries describing Free's sketchbooks indicate that he traveled back and forth to Europe several times in the late 1920s and early 1930s.
 His 1929 watercolor Souvenir of Brussels was shown in the Art Institute of Chicago's Century of Progress exhibition in 1933.

 In a 1970 memoir piece published in American Heritage magazine, Edward Laning recalled that in 1934, with the Great Depression well upon them: